 Below are some ideas of free things to do in Berkshire this Summer.
-Also do check out the Summer Holiday What’s on Guide in Berkshire and the Summer Camps in Berkshire Blog post – both which you might find useful.
+Also do check out the Summer Holiday What’s on Guide in Berkshire as a number of free events are listed there and the Summer Camps in Berkshire Blog post – both which you might find useful.

 1. Go for a picnic along the River Thames.
 Click here for 20 places to picnic in Berkshire.

-5. Have a go at the Brick in Grass Puzzle Path at The Goswells in Windsor, next to Alexandra Gardens where you can have a picnic and enjoy a riverside walk between Baths Islands and Windsor Bridge.
+3. Have a go at the Brick in Grass Puzzle Path at The Goswells in Windsor, next to Alexandra Gardens where you can have a picnic and try out the sundial and enjoy a riverside walk between Baths Islands and Windsor Bridge.
 You can also look out for the Battle of Britain Fighter aircraft in Windsor, near Alexandra Gardens.

-6. Visit Ray Mill Island, Maidenhead.
+4. Visit Ray Mill Island, Maidenhead.
 There is loads to see from the River Thames and Boulter’s Lock plus there are animal sculptures, a water fountain and an aviary of birds.
 Just down the road is Riverside Gardens where there is a fantastic play area with sandpit.
+Just up the road is also Riverside Gardens which has a large sandpit, play area and mini golf.

 Follow Berkshire Mummies